swansontec/eslint-config-standard-kit/README.md

 - `standard-kit/typescript` - [TypeScript](https://typescriptlang.org) language support
 - `standard-kit/flow` - [Flow](https://flow.org/) language support

-If you use a tool like Prettier to format your source code, just prefix the rule names with `standard-kit/lint` instead of `standard-kit`.
-This will remove all formatting rules, leaving just the code-quality rules.
+If you would like to use [Prettier](https://prettier.io/) to format your source code instead of Standard.js, just prefix the configuration names with `standard-kit/prettier` instead of `standard-kit`.

 ## Easy Setup